 What does the Feminine even look like?
 We are still excavating Her: Fierce and uncompromising, yet soft and yielding.
 She knows what she stands for and what she opposes, yet she loves the entire world the way a mother loves her newborn child.
 A warrior, a lover, a multi-dimensional portal.
 A way of the heart that’s way beyond Disney culture sweetness.

-Let me be clear that by using the word ‘feminine’ I am not referring only to humans who identify solely with the feminine gender.
-Constructive theologian Catherine Keller quotes and amplifies feminist philosopher Luce Irigaray:
+Let me be clear that by using the word ‘feminine’ I am not referring only to humans who identify solely with the female gender.

 That sure would be a game changer.
 One of my favorite Divine aspects to contemplate is omniscience – knowing everything everywhere.
 The Hebrew tradition said that God made humans because God loves stories.
 I often wonder what it would be like, to be able to know all the stories going on in the world, in this moment…

-Imagine sharing that quality of knowing everything that’s happening – not just conceptually, as in via the internet, but in your embodied experience.
+Imagine sharing that quality of knowing everything that’s happening – not just conceptually, abstractly, as in via the internet, but in your embodied experience.
 That would sure make it impossible to live in us/them consciousness.
 Just try to imagine killing somebody if you had to feel the whole real of it, all the ripples of that action’s impact.
-That is my current vision of the Feminine Apocalypse: Blowing your mind and identity by flooding your feeling body with all of it: Unveil this, #otherfucker!
+That is my current vision of the Feminine Apocalypse: Blowing your mind and identity by flooding your feeling body with all of it.

 Flashback: I was standing in front of a mirror one day in 2001 making a few moves that were so automatic as to be practically unconscious — checking my hair, my clothing, my body in profile to see if my clothing flattered my slender figure.
 I don’t think of myself as someone who spends time on her appearance so I hadn’t even noticed this ritual I often go through when I prepare to leave the house.